RealPeha/telegram-keyboard/README.md

 # Telegram Keyboard Builder
-Simple keyboard builder for Telegram Bots
+Simple and powerful keyboard builder for Telegram Bots

 ## Installation
 Just use npm